The Participation Network has moved home!

-See what our members say
+See what the members say

-Ruth harvey, Aberlour Childcare Trust
+Ruth Harvey, Aberlour Childcare Trust

 Ruth Harvey has been the Rights and Participation officer at the Aberlour Childcare Trust for three years.
 Here she explains how being a member of the Partycipation network has helped her build up a range of contacts across the sector and how she has learned from some of the thought leaders in the child care sector.